vrsp11603/CPE313_CPE32S8_Group2_Final-Project_Recipe-Recommendation-System/YOLOv8 Model/README.md

 ## Overview
 1. Introduction
-<p align="justify"> YOLOv8
-   Dataset was trained under 261 layers of neural networks consisting 11,798,223 parameters.</p>
+<p align="justify"> YOLOv8 is built on cutting-edge advancements in deep learning and computer vision, offering unparalleled performance in terms of speed and accuracy.
+Its streamlined design makes it suitable for various applications and easily adaptable to different hardware platforms, from edge devices to cloud APIs.
+Under this model, the dataset was trained under 261 layers of neural networks consisting 11,798,223 parameters.</p>

 2. Metrics Performance
 <table>